School Committee - February 06, 2025

 Do this first.

-So this calendar does have a day off on Rosh Hashanah Day 1.
+So this calendar does have a day off on Rosh Hashanah day one.

 It has a day off on Yom Kippur.